 Ride time is pretty good, partly because the snow is often not so good which means plenty of time off.
 Managers usually are pretty good at trying to give you as much time to ride as possible.

 If you have a job with the mountain, staff accommodation is automatically offered to you.
 Staff accommodation is located right in the Mt Buller village.
-Rent is around $250 a week.
+Rent is around $250 a week, but that includes food.

 In staff accommodation they cook your food for you.
 This means breakfast, lunch and dinner is all included.
 Although the food gets old towards the end of the season, it is a huge bonus to not have to buy food if you don't want to spend the cash.